Art on the Avenue - Some of the sculptures MSAC has installed

 The Manitou Springs Arts Council was established in 2004 for the purpose of serving both artists and the community.
 MSAC is a Public Charity under Section 501(c)(3) of the Internal Revenue Code, and serves as the umbrella organization for the arts in Manitou.
 MSAC supports the visual, performance, holistic, literary and culinary disciplines.
 This diverse and eclectic range of art is a reflection of the unique place that is Manitou Springs.

 MSAC is pleased to announce that it has increased its stipend from $350 to $500 under its public art program, "Art on the Avenue."
 "MSAC is interested in continuing to bring new artwork to town, and we hope that the increased stipend will encourage more artists to submit entries for our consideration," says Ben Kuckel, MSAC president.

-An exhibit of chalk art adorned Manitou Springs’ sidewalks during the last week in April.
+An exhibit of chalk art adorned Manitou Springs' sidewalks until rainstorms washed them away.
 The artwork was created by students from high schools throughout the Pikes Peak region.
 The show was the second such show sponsored by the Manitou Springs Arts Council.
 The students had fun creating the art for people of all ages to enjoy.

 The Manitou Springs Arts Council has added the bronze sculpture “Phoenix” to its permanent collection as part of its “Art on the Avenue” program.
 Pictured here are, from left to right, Ben Kuckel, MSAC president, artist Neil Fenton, and Mike Barsotti, owner of CK Comics and Collectibles, whose generosity helped in the purchase of the sculpture.